 Note: FirstSpirit Server already includes a simple relational database system (Apache Derby), which is available immediately after the server is installed.
 However, this database is not suited for production mode and therefore should only be used for testing.
 If the internal Derby database is to be combined with the DynamicPersonalization module for test scenarios, the configuration must be modified so that it can also be called from the web application.
-An example of how to configure the Derby database to use external processes is available in the Manual for Administrators (Chapter 4.8.7.6).
+An example of how to configure the Derby database to use external processes is available in the Documentation for Administrators (Chapter 4.9.7 "Examples for linking different database systems").